AshBuk/framer-motion-spark-slider/README.md

 [spark-slider.vercel.app](https://spark-slider.vercel.app/)

 **Lightweight and fast React slider carousel powered by Framer Motion animations.
-Designed as a modern, custom, and highly optimized solution for large image datasets, it works seamlessly on laptops, tablets, and phones, with smooth support for both touch and mouse/keyboard input.**
+Designed as a modern and highly optimized solution for large image datasets, it works seamlessly across laptops, tablets, and phones, with smooth support for both touch and mouse/keyboard input.**

 ### ✦ For businesses and users

 A robust slider suitable for galleries, installations, projections, events, or products that need precise, smooth interactions and an accessible UI.

-## Features
+## ✦ Features

 - Smooth drag-to-swipe with momentum-free, precise control
-- Click on the center card to enter fullscreen (single tap on touch)
+- Click on center card to select (single tap on touch)
-- Auto-play with pause on interaction
+- Auto-play with pause on interaction and hidden tab detection
 - Responsive layout using viewport units (`svh`/`svmin`)
-- Simple image uploads UI (Browse/Manage)
+- Keyboard navigation (arrow keys)
+- Accessibility features with ARIA support
+- Performance: renders only visible cards, lazy loading for non-center images
+- Framework-agnostic: works with Next.js, Vite, Create React App, Remix, Gatsby, and any React framework

 ### ✦ Vercel demo